AttuneOps/PiKVM-Windows-Installer-from-a-macOS-or-Linux-Machine/README.md

-### Kickstart Windows Server 2019 on PiKVM with WinPE UEFI
+### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on macOS or Linux Worker for PiKVM